emma darlow stearn

 • Provided written quantum advice for a case involving a burn injury to a child, for consideration by the court at an infant approval hearing.

-• Assisted William-Latimer Sayer KC in successfully resisting a late application to adduce expert evidence in a complex, high value clinical negligence claim, by producing a comprehensive research note on the applicable law.
+• Assisted William-Latimer Sayer KC in successfully resisting a late application to adduce expert evidence in a complex, high value clinical negligence claim, producing a comprehensive research note on the applicable law.

 • Qualifications